 Split-system heat pump water heaters (HPWH) have interior storage tanks and outdoor compressors installed outside the house.
 The heat pump compressor harvests heat from the immediate space around it using a vapor compression cycle.
 HPWHs are at least twice as efficient as a standard electric-resistance water heater.
-More detailed information is available on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information.